|

 this sample Bill as "wet clay" from which to craft your own.

-authenticity and effective-ness, your Bill of Personal Rights should come from
+your Bill of Personal Rights should come from

 within